Joelex78/kali-linux-ta-statik-ip-siz-port-acma/README.md

 # Not / Note
 1-Öncelikle modeminizin upnp' yi desteklemesi gerekiyor.
 Gidip modem ayarlarından kontrol edebilirsiniz. / First of all your router needs to have upnp in it.
 You can check router's settings.

 2-Eğer ana makineniz windows ise ve kali linux sanal makinede ise bir wifi kartına ihtiyacınız olacak.
-Wifi kartı kali linux'a bağlı hale getirdikten sonra sonraki adıma geçebilirsiniz. / If your machine has windows as a mother os and your kali linux is on virtual machine you need a wifi adapter.
+Wifi kartı kali linux'a bağlı hale getirdikten sonra sonraki adıma geçebilirsiniz. / If your machine has windows as a main os and your kali linux is on virtual machine you need a wifi adapter.
 After you bind your wifi adapter with kali linux you can pass next step.

 # Nasıl yapılır ? / How to do it ?